-While the Romans were based in Rome in Italy, they ruled over land that went far beyond the borders of Rome.
-This was called the Roman Empire, and it covered large parts of land all around the Mediterranean Sea – even part of Great Britain.
+The ancient Romans were based in Rome in Italy, but they ruled over land that stretched far beyond the borders of Rome.
+This was called the Roman Empire, and it covered large parts of land all around the Mediterranean Sea – and even part of Great Britain.

 The Romans got this land mostly by fighting battles with other groups of people, like the Celts in Britain – when the Romans won, they’d get more territory to add to the Empire.
 This meant that Roman culture had a huge influence on other cultures, and it’s why finding Roman artefacts (like coins), and ruins of Roman walls and buildings (like Hadrian’s Wall) is so common in the British Isles today.

 - Rome was a republic before it became an empire – it was governed in a different way, and had rulers that were elected through votes.